thunderbird/webext-support/ai/thunderbird-webextensions-skill.md

 1. **First:** Determine if this is a standard API or Experiment question
 2. **Check documentation:**
    - For standard APIs: Search https://webextension-api.thunderbird.net/en/mv3/
-   - For schemas: Fetch from GitHub using raw URL pattern
    - For Experiments: Check if it's in the webext-experiments repo
 3. **Generate code:**
    - Base it on actual API signatures from schemas